aakash0017/DASM/readme.md

-## Depression and Anxiety Management System
+## Depression Anxiety and Stress Management System

 Mental health is often ignored and people are afraid of asking for help.
 College students, who go through a tremendous amount of stress throughout the year, sometimes need assistance.
 DASM was built keeping this in mind.